kroppel/sudoku_solver/README.md

 ### 1. Preprocessing
-Here I converted the given BGR input image into a greyscale one, and used adaptive threshold to obtain a binary image.
+Here I converted the given BGR input image into a greyscale one, and used adaptive thresholding to obtain a binary image.

 ### 2. Detecting lines
-To detect lines on the preprocessed image I used hough transformation.
+To detect lines on the preprocessed image I used Hough Transformation.
-Then I filtered out those lines, that are most likely to represent the sudoku.
+Then I filtered all lines but those that are most likely to represent the sudoku lines.
-First I filtered out duplicated lines, as it is in the nature of the hough transformation that the maximum in hough space usually spreads out over more than one line parameter pairs.
+First I filtered out duplicated lines, as it is in the nature of the hough transformation that the maximum in hough space usually spreads out over more than one pair of line parameters.
 Then I removed all lines that were neither horizontally nor vertically aligned.
-Finally I iterated through the remaining horizontal and vertical lines respectively and searched for a group of ten adjacent lines that roughly have the same pairwise distance to their direct neighbours.
+Finally I iterated through the remaining horizontal and vertical lines respectively and searched for a group of ten adjacent lines that roughly have the same pairwise distance with their direct neighbours.
-The most fitting two groups of lines are returned.
+The most fitting two sets of lines are returned.

 ### 3. Extracting the number fields
 Using the detected sudoku lines, I computed the intersections for each horizontal/vertical line pair.
 The intersections define the boundaries for the sudoku number fields.
 For the sake of good OCR results, the extracted fields are also preprocessed.
-That means they were pruned to cut away possible remains of the fields bounding lines.
+That means they were pruned to cut away possible remains of the fields' bounding lines.
-Then they were inverted, because after playing around with my OCR engines for a while I noticed that improves the results a lot.
+Then they were inverted, because after playing around with the OCR engines for a while I noticed that improves the results quite a bit.

 ### 4. OCR
 I did not want to implement an OCR engine myself, because the results would probably not be sufficient for efficient OCR within an acceptable execution time.
 So I went with tesseract OCR, which is open source, easy to install and worked well.
 I also tried ocr.space, which is an OCR engine available through a web api.
-I liked the idea that all the OCR workloads were processed on servers and not on the client machine, and that there was no additional software to install.
+I liked the idea that all the OCR workloads were processed on a server and not on the client host, and that there was no additional software to install.
 But the free usage of their api is limited and I did not want to pay for their services for this little project.